American Neurotology Society

-The American Neurotology Society is a medical society within otolaryngology focused on disorders of the ear, hearing and balance.
+The American Neurotology Society is a medical society for neurotology, a subspecialty of otolaryngology which focuses on disorders of the ear, hearing and balance.

 History

 Originally named the Neurotology Group in 1965, the group held their first meeting at the 70th Annual Meeting of the American Academy of Ophthalmology and Otolaryngology (which is now the American Academy of Otolaryngology-Head and Neck Surgery) at the Palmer House Hotel in Chicago.
 The increasing complexity of clinical hearing and vestibular tests and the otologist's role in interpreting and using these tests in patient care led to the inaugural panel on nystagmography.
 Fred Harbert, MD serving as the first president from 1965-1969.

 Initial scientific programs in the late 1960s consisted of presentations on diagnostic approaches to hearing loss and vertigo with audiometry and nystagmography.
 In the 1970s, the genetics of hearing loss and clinical applications of evoked auditory response were introduced.
 In 1974, the organization was renamed the American Neurotology Society (ANS).